aws-observability/aws-otel-python-instrumentation/sample-applications/vehicle-dealership-sample-app/README.md

 ## APIs

 The following are the APIs and what they do:
-1. GET /vehicle-inventory/: returns all the vehicles entries for mysql db
+1. GET /vehicle-inventory/: returns all the vehicles entries for postgres db
-2. PUT /vehicle-inventory/: puts vehicle into db.
+2. POST /vehicle-inventory/: puts vehicle into db.
 For example: `curl -X POST http://0.0.0.0:8001/vehicle-inventory/ -d '{"make": "BMW","model": "M340","year": 2022,"image_name": "newCar.jpg"}'`
 3. GET /vehicle-inventory/<int>: returns vehicle entry with id = <int>
 4. GET /vehicle-inventory/<int>/image: returns image file information from S3 for the specific vehicle by calling the image microservice
 5. GET /images/name/<image_name>: returns image information for <image_name> from S3 if present.
-6. PUT /images/name/<image_name>: creates an empty file in S3.
+6. POST /images/name/<image_name>: creates an empty file in S3.
 This is an async endpoint since it will put image name in an SQS queue and not wait for the file to be created in S3.
 Instead, a long running thread will poll SQS and then create the image file later.
 7. GET /image/remote-image: makes a remote http call to google.com.